ManuelGehl/molecule_solubility/README.md

 - Multi-Layer Perceptron (MLP)
 - AdaBoost Regressor

-The models were evaluated using 5-fold cross-validation and the mean absolute error (MAE) as a metric(**Fig. 5**).
+The models were evaluated using 5-fold cross-validation and the root mean squared error (RMSE) as a metric (**Fig. 5**).
 All models performed better than the dummy regressor, which gave the mean solubility for each compound.
 AdaBoost and Linear Regression performed slightly worse than the other models.
 Therefore, the SVR, GB, KNN, and MLP model types were used for fine tuning.

 <br></br>
 <img src=figures/model_screening.png>